dchigarev/modin_perf_examples/docs/index.md

 <img src="https://github.com/dchigarev/modin_perf_examples/raw/master/docs/imgs/img2_customer_segmentation_pandas_vs_modin.jpg" style="display: block;margin-left: auto;margin-right: auto; width:80%; padding: 0; margin: 0"></img>
 ###### Measurements for the ‘customer segmentation’ workload after changing the import statement from Pandas to Modin

 In comparison with other distributed dataframe libraries, Modin claims to be 99% Pandas compatible, meaning that you don’t need to modify your Pandas code at all to apply Modin.
-Note how Modin has been able to process the groupby even though it used a complex custom aggregation function that was written specifically for Pandas *refer the code of the agg function, maybe hide it under a spoiler*.
+Note how Modin has been able to process the groupby even though it used a complex custom aggregation function that was written specifically for Pandas [[code of the aggregation function]](https://github.com/dchigarev/modin_perf_examples/blob/204a8381bf7a4961787d97412f092bc975c0fb57/customer_segmentation_simplified.py#L182-L223).

 Although Modin promises speedup after changing only the import statement, it is not a magic pill that makes everything faster.
 As a practice-based observation, Modin’s implementation for a certain method works faster if the operation takes longer than 5 seconds in Pandas.
 That would be an explanation for why we see slowdowns in certain parts of the workflow here after applying Modin.